Become a Votebeat sponsor

 The voters who were affected had tried to update their voter registration just before the Oct.
 7 voter registration deadline.
 The county had flagged these registrations because of changes the county made to the way it was processing voter registration forms in response to two separate court decisions, both regarding requirements in state law for voter proof of citizenship.

 Arizona has a unique law that requires proof of citizenship to vote in state and local elections.
 Federal law requires applicants only to attest to their citizenship to vote.
-If an Arizona applicant doesn’t provide proof of citizenship, they are placed on a “federal-only” voter list and are restricted to voting in federal contests like presidential and congressional races.
+If an Arizona applicant doesn’t provide proof of citizenship, they are placed on a “federal only” voter list and are restricted to voting in federal contests like presidential and congressional races.

 In the first recent court decision related to the state’s laws on proof of citizenship, the U.S. Supreme Court ruled Aug.
-22 that county recorders should completely reject voter registration forms from voters if they register using a state form and don’t provide proof of citizenship.* Previously, these voters would have been registered as a federal-only voter.
+22 that county recorders should completely reject voter registration forms from voters if they register using a state form and don’t provide proof of citizenship.
+Previously, these voters would have been registered as federal-only voters.
 The ruling is in effect until the courts can fully consider the case.

 The second court decision came after the state realized that a problem with the Motor Vehicle Division database had allowed about 218,000 longtime driver’s license holders to become full ballot voters, even though they had not provided proof of citizenship.
 The Arizona Supreme Court ruled Sept.
 20 that these voters would not have to provide citizenship proof until after the November election.